colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/prepare_a_new_lxc_container_for_upload.rst

 References
 ---------

-The lxd homepage can be found at: `<https://linuxcontainers.org/lxd/>`_.
+- The lxd homepage can be found at: `<https://linuxcontainers.org/lxd/>`_.

-Also, ubuntu hosts a helpful series of blog posts introducing users to the lxd environment: `<https://insights.ubuntu.com/2016/03/14/the-lxd-2-0-story-prologue/>`_.
+- Also, Ubuntu hosts a helpful series of blog posts introducing users to the lxd environment: `<https://insights.ubuntu.com/2016/03/14/the-lxd-2-0-story-prologue/>`_.